-Termination Scenario Base Salary STIP PRSU Plan Share Options Termination Without Cause or Resignation for Good Reason Cause or Resignation 100% of base salary the STIP determined Pro rata number of units based on number of days that elapsed in performance period prior to date of termination.
+Termination Scenario Base Salary STIP PRSU Plan Share Options Termination Without Cause or Resignation for Good Reason 100% of base salary for 12 months.
+Pro rata entitlement to the STIP determined as at end of fiscal 2019.
+Pro rata number of units based on number of days that elapsed in performance period prior to date of termination.
 Will continue to vest as if employment had continued.
 Forfeit unvested Options, have 90 days to exercise vested Options.
+Termination for Cause All units will be forfeited.
+Forfeit unvested Options, have 30 days to exercise vested Options.
+Resignation without Good Reason Unpaid base salary to date of termination.
+No entitlement to STIP for fiscal period in which employment terminated.
 All units will be forfeited.
 Forfeit unvested Options, have 30 days to exercise vested Options.
-Resignation without Good Reason All units will be forfeited.
-Forfeit unvested Options, have 30 days to exercise vested Options.
-Death Unpaid base salary to date of termination.
-Pro rata entitlement to the STIP determined as at end of fiscal 2017.
-Pro rata portion of units based on number of days that elapsed in performance period prior to date of termination vest immediately.
+Death eath Unpaid base salary to date of death.
+Unpaid base salary to date of death.
+Pro rata entitlement to the STIP determined as at end of fiscal 2019.
+Pro rata portion of units based on number of days that elapsed in performance period prior to date of death vest immediately.
 Units are redeemed and paid within 60 days of death.
 Forfeit unvested Options, have one year to exercise vested Options.

-Termination Scenario Base Salary STIP PRSU Plan Share Options Disability Long-term disability = 70% of base salary for a maximum of \$18,000 per month (for Canadian executives) and US \$16,000 per month (for US executives).
+Termination Scenario Base Salary STIP PRSU Plan Share Options Disability Long-term disability = 70% of base salary for a maximum of \$18,000 per month (for Canadian executives) and USD \$16,000 per month (for USD executives).
 Supplemental individual policy for CEO of \$17,000 per month.
-Pro rata entitlement to the STIP determined as at end of fiscal 2017.
+Pro rata entitlement to the STIP determined as at end of fiscal 2019.
 Pro rata portion of units based on number of days that elapsed in performance period prior to date of termination.
 Will continue to vest as if employment had continued.
 Options continue to vest as scheduled and will be exercisable until the earlier of 3 years after the termination date or the expiry date of the Option.
-Retirement Unpaid base salary to date of retirement Pro rata entitlement to the STIP determined as at end of fiscal year 2017.
+Retirement Unpaid base salary to date of retirement Pro rata entitlement to the STIP determined as at end of fiscal year 2019.
 Continue to vest as scheduled.
 Board has sole discretion to approve whether a resignation shall be treated as retirement.
 All Options continue to vest as scheduled and will be exercisable until the earlier of 3 years after the termination date or the expiry date of the Option.
 Board has sole discretion to approve whether a resignation shall be treated as retirement.
 Termination Without Cause or Resignation for Good Reason and Change of Control 100% of base salary for 12 months.
-Pro rata entitlement to the STIP determined as at end of fiscal 2017.
-All units granted will vest and be redeemed and paid immediately upon date of change of control.
-All Options vest immediately prior to termination date and will be exercisable for 90 days after the termination date.
-Change of Control and no termination of employment no termination of set out in employment set out in employment All units granted will vest and be redeemed and paid immediately upon date of change of control.
+Pro rata entitlement the STIP determin as at end of fisc 2019.
+All RSUs granted on and after December 18, 2018 will vest and be redeemed and paid within 30 days of termination and a pro- rata portion of the PSUs granted on and after December 18, 2018 will vest at target and be redeemed within 30 days of termination.
+(1) All Options vest immediately prior to termination date and will be exercisable for 90 days after the termination date.
+Change of Control and no termination of employment d no termination of set out in employment set out in employment All units granted on and after December 18, 2018 that are not assumed or substituted will vest upon a change in control.
+All units granted prior to December 18, 2018 will vest and be redeemed and paid immediately upon date of change of control.
 Options that are not assumed or substituted will vest upon a change of control.